 The Board has established an Audit Committee.
-The members of the Audit Committee are the Company's two nonexecutive directors, Malcolm Randall (Chair) and Philip Crabb.
-The Audit Committee is not structured in compliance with Recommendation 4.1 as it comprises only two members.
-The Board is unable to establish an Audit Committee that meets the compositional requirements of Recommendation 4.1.
-However, the Board considers it appropriate that the Audit Committee comprise the Company's two non-executive directors, one of whom is independent and the committee is chaired by an independent director who is not also Chair of the Board.
+During the Reporting Period, the members of the Audit Committee are the Company's two non-executive directors, Malcolm Randall (Chair) and Philip Crabb.
+The Audit Committee was not structured in compliance with Recommendation 4.1 as it comprised only two members.
+The Board was unable to establish an Audit Committee that met the compositional requirements of Recommendation 4.1.
+However, the Board considered it appropriate that the Audit Committee comprise the Company's two non-executive directors, one of whom is independent and the committee is chaired by an independent director who is not also Chair of the Board.